KoBoldMetals/qgislinedirectionhistogramplugin/README.md

 3 - Add this directory path to pb_tool.cfg under 'plugin_path'
 4 - Run `pb_tool deploy` to copy your changes to your local QGIS dir 5 - Use the plugin reloader plugin to bring the changes into the active environment without restarting QGIS (https://plugins.qgis.org/plugins/plugin_reloader/)
+6 - `pb_tool zip` output should be included with a release upon merge

 ## Issues
 Please report issues through github, and include as much detail as possible about what you were doing, what the desired outcome was,